Indecomposable continua as Higson coronae: Introduction

 \section{Introduction}

 The notion of Higson compactification was introduced by Higson for non-compact complete Riemannian manifolds.
 Then Roe defined the Higson compactification for more general spaces (cf. \cite{Roe0}, \cite{Roe}).
-It has been used in large scale geometry to capture the global properties of Riemannian manifolds and geometric groups and others.
-In particular, the Higson corona of a space is important in large scale geometry because most of the global information is thought to be condensed in it.
+It has been used in large scale geometry to capture the global properties of Riemannian manifolds, groups, and others.
+In particular, the global information is thought to be condensed in its Higson corona.